 ✅ Take a moment to unplug and practise mindfulness.

-Your body and mind work best when they’re nourished, active, and cared for - so
+Your body and mind function best when they’re nourished, active and cared for, making time for healthy habits in all areas can support your overall well-being.

 She has completed basic nutrition courses and recently completed a Level 4 Nutrition Diploma.
 Stacie is currently studying for a Level 4 Transformational Nutrition course to further her experience and knowledge to better support Metabolics customers.